 What is SEO?

-WHAT IS SEO – search engine optimisation is the mythology that give your website more visibility in organic (non-paid) search engine results.
+WHAT IS SEO – search engine optimisation is the mythology that gives your website more visibility in organic (non-paid) search engine results.
 SEO principles contain both technical and creative elements that are normally determined by the major search engine providers such as google. these providers normally provide guidelines that when followed will improve your websites rankings which will in turn drive traffic, increase awareness in the respective search engines.
 There are many aspects to SEO, from the words on your page to the way other sites link to you on the world wide web.
 In most cases SEO is simply a matter of making sure your site is well structured in a way that search engines can understand.

 Search Engine Optimisation